 In many searches, we may approach 100 people or more before we find the right match.
 Headhunting is an art and there are certain steps you can follow that will make you more effective.

 Use a CRM tool.

-Linkedin’s recruiterlite solution for AUS $150 per month may be a good option.
-But not everyone is an active user of Linkedin and responses to emails from the platform run at about a 10% hit rate (in my experience).
-You could use your current CRM or plain old Excel to track potential targets.
-There are loads of free cheap tools out there like Hubspot, Insightly, Zoho.
-The best tool we have found for hiring is JobAdder and costs around $150 per month per user.
+Linkedin's recruiter lite solution for AUS $200 per month may be a good option.
+But not everyone is an active user of Linkedin and responses to emails from the platform run at about a 10% hit rate (without a comprehensive content strategy to support the campaign).

 Follow up religiously.

 If someone responds to your direct approach, make sure you answer back.
 Begin a dialogue and suggest catching up over a coffee or a call.

 What if you approach people direct and there is no response?

 Send a polite follow-up email three days later.
 The initial email usually gets a 1/10 hit rate; the follow-up gets a 3/10 hit rate.